rltsquare/SaveForLater/README.md

 4. Enable/disable the “Save For Later” key for products.
 5. When disabled the grid and the Save For Later tab in the customer dashboard vanishes.
 6. Visible on Checkout Cart page and customer dashboard.
+7. Save For Later is only for registered (logged in) users.
-7. Increase the leads because it encourages the customers to sign up.
+8. Increase the leads because it encourages the customers to sign up on your store.
 ```

 ## Installation